 The Tree of Wisdom is made from sterling silver and cast glass.
 The tree was carved in wax and then cast in one.
 Once cast in silver it was chased to add further texture and detail.
 The leaves were each individually chased and pierced out of milled down silver.

 Hal wanted the leaves to be paper thin and shimmer much like the Hellenistic Greek golden oak leaf wreaths that were the inspiration behind them.
 Most famously the one housed in the British Museum.
 The leaves were then individually soldered on to the twigs and branches of the tree.

-For the silver tree itself I looked at, studied and climbed a very ancient and gnarled oak tree in a park not far from my home in Gloucestershire.
-The symbolic strength of a 400 year old tree and its survival through an ever evolving and changing world seemed to encompass everything that I was trying to represent in this sculpture.
+For the silver tree itself Hal looked at, studied and climbed a very ancient and gnarled oak tree in a park not far from his home in Gloucestershire.
+The symbolic strength of a 400 year old tree and its survival through an ever evolving and changing world seemed to encompass everything that he was trying to represent in this sculpture.

-The combination of cast glass and silver particularly interests me as they are two medium that work with a beautiful harmony together.
+The combination of cast glass and silver particularly interests Hal as they are two medium that work with a beautiful harmony together.
 Each reflecting light back into one and other.
-To my knowledge this combination is not an established tradition and something that I greatly enjoy pursuing with on going collaborations with Jackson Fawkes.”
+This combination is not an established tradition and something that Hal enjoys pursuing with on going collaborations with Jackson Fawkes.